jimmy-lyons/Tic-Tac-Toe/README.md

 A game is over when all fields are taken
 Build the business logic for a game of tic tac toe.
 It should be easy to implement a working game of tic tac toe by combining your code with any user interface, whether web or command line.

+## Testing

+* To run tests, run 'jest' from terminal.
+* To check coverage, run 'jest --coverage' from terminal.

+## Style Linter

+* Standard is installed locally on this project with 'npm install standard --save-dev'
+* Standard is run with 'npx standard'